 The framework below presents these delays in four steps.
 The next level depicted in the framework presents how PAIMAN's five strategic objectives relate to each step in the Pathway to Care and Survival.
-BCC is particularly relevant for the first three steps: recognizing danger signs, deciding to seek care, The Pathway to Care and and arranging for transport in advance of an emergency.
-These steps constitute BP at household and community levels.
+BCC is particularly relevant for the first three steps: recognizing danger signs, deciding to seek care, and arranging for transport in advance of an emergency.
+These steps constitute BP at household and community newborn in event of levels.
 In a number of countries, CCP implemented highly-effective campaigns to promote how communication impacts BP.